veebee4/catnip-cove/README.md

 # **CREDITS**
 ## **Code**
-* Credit to [Code Institute's](https://codeinstitute.net/) Boutique Ado walkthrough, from which this project is based from.
+* Credit to [Code Institute's](https://codeinstitute.net/) Boutique Ado walkthrough, from which this project is based on.
 * Credit to Sarah from Code Institute, who provided me with her [Animal House Project](https://github.com/SJECollins/animalhousedjango/tree/main) due to struggling with getting webhooks to work.
 I have also used and adjusted her code for the donation confirmation emails from this project.
 * To create the blog part of the project, I followed these [tutorials](https://realpython.com/build-a-blog-from-scratch-django/#add-the-blog-app-that-youll-build-from-scratch) and also [this](https://www.youtube.com/watch?v=m3hhLE1KR5Q) tutorial.
 * Used the Stripe [Documentation](https://docs.stripe.com/api/customers/create) to learn about creating customers for future use, to track donations etc.
 * I didn't want the user to be able to type a number less than 1 in the donation amount input box, whilst using Sarah from Code Institutes Code, I found "validators=[MinValueValidator(0.50)]" in her model, which I looked into briefly and found I could change it to suit my input by changing to "1".
-* I learned how to override the init to pre-populate the select cats field when the donation form is clicked through a specific cat on [this](https://python-code.dev/articles/3064552) tutorial.
 * STRIPE DONATION PAGE - Used tutorial (https://www.youtube.com/watch?v=oZwyA9lUwRk)
 * I wanted to be able to view the donation records in the admin but I did not want them to be editable as there is no need to.
-I found this [tutorial](https://stackoverflow.com/questions/48067882/django-admin-making-a-required-field-read-only) to help me achieve this.
+I found this [tutorial](https://stackoverflow.com/questions/48067882/django-admin-making-a-required-field-read-only) to help me understand the subject further.
 This is also in the Boutique Ado tutorial, but is not explained at length.

 ## **Media**
-* The hero image 'banner-cat.jpg' was created using DeepAI image generator.
+* The hero image 'banner-cat' was created using DeepAI image generator.
 * All other images used on the cats page and also on the blog pages, came from Pexels.com which do not require attribution but I would like to list the names of the users below.
     - Burak Argun, Mathias Reding, Omar Ramadan, Bogdan Groshev, Nika Benedictova, Ольга Макарова, cottonbro studio, Maria Luiza Melo, Samet Dikmen, Dan Galvani Sommavilla, Faheem Ahamad, Nadiye Odabaşı, Doğan Furkan Yeşilırmak, Mateusz Walendzik, Burak Kağan Güneş, FURKAN, Leticia  Curvelo, Gökhan Yetimova, Sarkhan Asgarli, Cats Coming & Thirdman.